sakaki-/gentoo-on-rpi-64bit/README.md

 <img src="https://raw.githubusercontent.com/sakaki-/resources/master/raspberrypi/pi3/xfce-desktop-small-2.png" alt="Baseline Xfce desktop" width="960px"/>

-The whole process (from first power on to graphical desktop) should take less than two minutes or so (on subsequent reboots, the resizing process will not run, so it will be faster).
+The whole process (from first power on to graphical desktop) should take less than two minutes or so (on subsequent reboots, the resizing process will not run, so it will be significantly faster).

 > The initial **root** password on the image is **raspberrypi64**.
 The password for **demouser** is also **raspberrypi64** (you may need this if e.g. the screen lock comes on; you can also do `sudo su --login root` to get a root prompt at the terminal, without requiring a password).
 These passwords are set by the [`autoexpand-root`](https://github.com/sakaki-/rpi3-overlay/blob/master/sys-apps/rpi3-init-scripts/files/init.d_autoexpand_root-4) startup service.
 Note that the screensaver for `demouser` has been disabled by default on the image.